-IX.
+XIII.
 PLACE AND DEADLINE FOR SUBMISSION OF APPLICATIONS

-The public call will last until the funds are expended, but no later than , 2024.
+The public call will last until the funds are expended, but no later than 45 days from the start of the application submission.
 Completed, signed, and printed application form and documentation from Chapter VII. of the Public Call are submitted in a sealed envelope marked: